 Cross-State Licensing

-As of the approval of this law, every surgeon or osteologist who wishes to practice telemedicine in the Commonwealth of Puerto Rico must request and obtain a license from the Examining Court to practice medicine, surgery or osteology, complying with the established requirements. in secs.
-31 et seq. of Title 20.
+As of the effectiveness of this act, any physician who practices surgery or osteologist in the Commonwealth of Puerto Rico shall request and obtain from the Board of Medical Examiners a license to practice medicine, surgery or osteology in compliance with the requirements established in §§ 31 et seq. of this title, as amended.

 The Certification issued by the Board will authorize the professional to make your queries remotely using means technological, such as: telephones, video calls, applications or any other technological tool scope.
 The Certification also authorizes consultations outside of the geographical limits of Puerto Rico, but within the jurisdiction of the United States, provided that the professional meets the requirements established in the state or jurisdiction in which the patient is located at the time of the consultation